 Taxonomy: Ascomycetes, Microascales; Synonym: Endoconidiophora fagacearum T.W.
 Bretz 1952; Anamorph: Thielaviopsis quercina (B.W.
 Henry) A.E.
 Paulin, T.C.
-Harr. & McNew; Synanamorph: Chalara quercina Henry (Farr et al., 2010)
+Harr. & McNew; Synanamorph: Chalara quercina Henry (Hudler, 2008)

-Distribution in the United States: Whether C. fagacearum is native to the United States is debatable (Hudler, 2008; Juswik et al., 2008; McDonald et al., 1998); however, it is a longestablished pathogen in the United States that continues to spread and move into new areas.
-Currently it is reported in the eastern United States (CABI, 2007).
+Distribution in the United States: Whether C. fagacearum is native to the United States is debatable (CABI, 2007; Juswik et al., 2008; McDonald et al., 1998); however, it is a longestablished pathogen in the United States that continues to spread and move into new areas.
+Currently it is reported in the eastern United States (Gleason and Mueller, 2005).
 There are no reports of the disease west of the Rocky Mountains (Hudler, 2008).
-New reports in 2007 and 2008 include New York State (Hudler, 2008), and new areas of Michigan (Kidd, 2008; DFMFM, 2007), and Texas (TFS, 2007).
-In the north central region of the United States the pathogen recently emerged as a serious threat to oaks and is expanding its distribution and impact (Haugen et al., 2007).
+New reports in 2007 and 2008 include New York State (Kidd, 2008), and new areas of Michigan (DFMFM, 2007; TFS, 2007), and Texas (Haugen et al., 2007).
+In the north central region of the United States the pathogen recently emerged as a serious threat to oaks and is expanding its distribution and impact (Appel et al., 2005).

-Hosts: All Quercus spp. are to some degree susceptible (Appel et al., 2005; Farr et al., 2010; Gleason and Mueller, 2005).
-Red oaks such as Q. buckleyi, Q. shumardii, and Q. marilandica are very susceptible and may play a role in the establishment of new oak wilt infections (Appel et al., 2005).
-White oaks such as Q. stellata, Q. macrocarpa, and Q. muehlenbergii are considered more resistant than red oaks and may recover from infection with little crown loss (Appel, 2001; Appel et al., 2005).
+Hosts: All Quercus spp. are to some degree susceptible (Appel et al., 2005; Farr et al., 2008; Gleason and Mueller, 2005).
+Red oaks such as Q. buckleyi, Q. shumardii, and Q. marilandica are very susceptible and may play a role in the establishment of new oak wilt infections (Appel, 2001).
+White oaks such as Q. stellata, Q. macrocarpa, and Q. muehlenbergii are considered more resistant than red oaks and may recover from infection with little crown loss (Appel et al., 2005).
 Live oaks are considered intermediate in their susceptibility to the oak wilt pathogen; however, due to their growth habit, the movement of the pathogen between adjacent trees is enhanced and the fungus is able to cause considerable damage (Appel et al., 2005).
 In central Texas, C. fagacearum occurs at epidemic levels on live oak trees (Appel et al., 2005).

-Environmental/Economic Importance: Oak wilt is one of the most destructive tree diseases in the eastern United States (Appel et al., 2005; O'Brien et al., 2000).
-On a susceptible red oak, tree death may occur in as little as three weeks (Hudler, 2008).
-Oaks are among the most economically important trees, providing high-quality timber, tannins for leather, firewood, dye, and food products (Nixon, 2007).
-In Texas, live oak is a premier shade tree that is valued for its aesthetics and wildlife benefits (USFS, 2006).
-Up to 20% of the property value in cities like Austin or San Antonio may be attributed to the presence of live oak trees (Billings, 2007).
+Environmental/Economic Importance: Oak wilt is one of the most destructive tree diseases in the eastern United States (Hudler, 2008; O'Brien et al., 2000).
+On a susceptible red oak, tree death may occur in as little as three weeks (Nixon, 2007).
+Oaks are among the most economically important trees, providing high-quality timber, tannins for leather, firewood, dye, and food products (USFS, 2006).
+In Texas, live oak is a premier shade tree that is valued for its aesthetics and wildlife benefits (Billings, 2007).
+Up to 20% of the property value in cities like Austin or San Antonio may be attributed to the presence of live oak trees (Mehta et al., 2008).

 An economic assessment was conducted on the impact of oak wilt on just one county in Minnesota (Mehta et al., 2008).
 The preliminary model developed by Mehta et al. estimated that if oak wilt is not managed "21,000 to 29,000 trees would die each year and approximately 20% of all oaks would be killed over the next 20 years" (Mehta et al., 2008).
 The removal of dead oaks from this area could incur damages of at least \$88.8 million in five years, \$111.1 million in 10 years, and \$143 million in 20 years.
-These damage estimates do not quantify losses such as the carbon sequestration, energy conservation, and wildlife resource that trees provide (Mehta et al., 2008).
+These damage estimates do not quantify losses such as the carbon sequestration, energy conservation, and wildlife resource that trees provide (Juswik et al., 2008).